-As a coach and advisory to owners of recruiting firms, I've learned a lot about what causes success and failure in the recruiting business.
+As a coach and advisor to recruiting firm owners and leaders, I've learned alot about what causes success and failure in the recruiting business.
 Here are two of the most important things I’ve learned:

 - The most successful 2-3% of firms do things differently than the rest.

 - When you do these same things, you’ll achieve similar outcomes.

 One of the key attributes of the most successful business owners and leaders is that they deliberately create opportunities to get energy and information from outside of their firms.
 They know that if they stay inside their own minds or only listen to the “echo chamber” of their internal teams, they’ll sacrifice this important asset.
 Unfortunately, there’s a ton of outside energy and information that’s not useful and even harmful to your success.

 For example, you can walk down the street and find plenty of outside viewpoints from people who know nothing about the recruiting industry.
 This could have some value on occasion but is usually worth what you paid for it.
 That’s why the most successful firms want input from people who understand the recruiting industry.
 These different viewpoints, perspectives, and experiences have an enriching and inspiring effect.
 And since it’s often lonely at the top, it’s nice to enjoy the camaraderie of other high-caliber people like yourself to talk to.

 When you combine the input of people who understand your issues, you can solve problems with greater ease and effectiveness.
 You boost your intelligence and creativity through what is known as the “mastermind effect”.
 This benefit can occur when multiple minds join together to form a mastermind that’s greater than the sum of its parts.

 Large organizations deliberately set up the mastermind effect